-Virus assembly takes place in the endoplasmic reticulum (ER) and leads to the formation of immature particles (Figure 1C,E and Figure 2).27 This first assembly product
+Virus assembly takes place in the endoplasmic reticulum (ER) and leads to the formation of immature particles (Fig. 1C,E and Fig. 2).
+This first assembly product contains three

 Left: Virus entry.
 Viruses are taken up by receptor-mediated endocytosis and low pH in endosomes triggers viral membrane fusion, resulting in the release of the viral genome into the cytoplasm.
 Protein translation and RNA replication occur at virus-induced ER membranes.